AshKuhlmann/loop_bloom/docs/user_feedback.md

 # User Feedback for LoopBloom CLI

+Note: This document captures historical feedback, some of which predates recent improvements.
+Installation, command names, and flags referenced below may have since been updated.
+Refer to the README, Tutorial, and User Guide for the canonical, up-to-date usage.

 ## Evaluation Results

 I performed a series of workflow simulations based on the `README.md` to evaluate the LoopBloom CLI.